 Here’s a general schedule that we might follow:

-• Breakfast will be in the bush during the morning drive.
-We usually return to camp between 10:00 a.m. and 11:30 a.m.
+• Breakfast will be in the bush during the morning drive and we usually return to camp between 10am and noon

-• We’ll have cocktails and nibbles by the fire, followed by dinner.
+• Upon returning from our afternoon drive there will be time for cocktails and nibbles by the fire, followed by dinner.

 WHAT WILL I EAT AND DRINK?

-The food at most camps is very good with an international style.
+You will not go hungry on safari.
+The food is excellent with an international style.
 Breakfasts include cereals, fruit, fresh bread, eggs, juice, etc. Lunches and dinners may include soups, salads, vegetables, meats, and fish.
 Most camps can accommodate any dietary needs, including gluten-free, vegetarian, and vegan.